What Communication Is and Its Forms

 Written communication

-Writing words that are to be communicated.
+Written communication is writing words that are to be communicated.
 Email, letter, report, article, and memo.
-Main advantage: can be edited and amended many times before it is communicated.
-Good written communication is essential for business.
+Main advantage: it can be edited and amended many times before it is sent.
+Good written communication ensures clarity and accountability in a school’s formal records.

 Written communication has specific strengths: it is precise, durable, and reviewable.
 A school’s policies, procedures, contracts, and major announcements should be written.